 According to some estimates, up to 80% of medical bills have inaccuracies and healthcare fraud, including simple errors, costs $68 billion in the U.S. every year.
-Though we’ve moved toward better electronic records and technological solutions, there is a case to be made to outsource medical billing to healthcare organizations and practices.
+Though we’ve moved toward better electronic records and technological solutions, there is a case to be made to outsource medical billing software to healthcare organizations and practices.

 The most common medical billing errors can cost the patient extra in charges.
 But they can also cost the provider in lost revenue and a longer wait time for reimbursement.
 If the medical error is deemed fraudulent, the practice may need to launch an investigation and an internal or external audit.
 Mishandling billing can also mean damage to the organization’s reputation.

 For your organization, it’s important to have a plan in place to identify medical billing errors and correct them.
 Or better still, learn ways to prevent these errors from occurring in the first place.

 The Most Common Medical Billing Errors in 2023

 Medical billing and coding is complex and essential to the health of your organization.
 It’s important that you use best practices to ensure that you’re getting your medical billing right the first time.
 And one good step is to identify some of the more common medical billing errors that other practices have identified.